IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:XX.4.2.2 Use Case \#2: Complex Reporting

-In this complex reporting workflow, there are 5 systems collaborating closely to complete a reporting tasks:
+This reporting workflow is more complex because there are 5 systems collaborating closely:

 - Worklist Client: Manages a set of studies waiting for reporting
-- Image Display: Displays the select study and patient metadata
+- Image Display: Displays the selected study and patient metadata
 - Report Creator: Captures dictation from Radiologist and creates report
 - Evidence Creator: Processes study, provides advanced visualization and produces clinical results
 - Hub: Manages the different application subscriptions, maintains report context and distributes events

+In this diagram, a single Evidence Creator performs multiple functions.
+Alternatively, there can be multiple Evidence Creators, each performing a specific function.

 In this use case,
-- Before reporting starts, the Worklist Client launches the Image Display to join a reporting session
+- Before reporting starts, the Worklist Client launches the Image Display to join the reporting session
 - The Worklist Client has a set of studies waiting for reporting
 - Radiologist uses the worklist to select studies to report
 - When Radiologist opens a study in Worklist Client, Image Display automatically synchronizes and view the corresponding study images and patient metadata
-- When Radiologist clicks the dictation button on the Worklist Client to start dictation,it launches the Report Creator to join the reporting session
+- When Radiologist clicks the dictation button on the Worklist Client to start dictation, the Worklist Client launches the Report Creator to join the reporting session
 - After launched, Report Creator automatically synchronizes with other applications in the reporting session.
 It discovers the current report context and open a new report for the corresponding study
 - While viewing the study in Image Display, Radiologist clicks the advanced processing button in Image Display to execute the integrated Evidence Creator
 - After launched, Evidence Creator automatically synchronizes with other applications in the reporting session.
 It discovers the current report context and process the study accordingly